Logo

 Insider Tip:

-Climb the Grant Tower for Ness views.
-Time for sunset when the ruins glow against the water.
+Climb the Grant Tower for the best Ness views.
+Time your visit for late afternoon when coaches depart and golden light bathes the ruins.

 Day 4 Dining: Lochside Larder